 Suggested references help you to keep track of all those links that you’d like to link from your own posts or might inspire you.
 When you suggest a reference, Nelio Content will try to automatically load all its information, including its title or author.
 Unfortunately, Nelio’s not always able to pull all that information, and so some fields might be empty.

 If you detect some empty or invalid fields on your references, you can easily edit the reference.
 Just hover over the reference with your mouse to reveal the list of available actions:

-Click on the Pen icon and the following modal dialog will pop up:
+Click on the Edit link and the following modal dialog will pop up:

 As you can see, the information Nelio retrieves from your references is: